Plankton555/Odin/README.md

 * `%BWAPI_DIR%` shall point to the BWAPI-installation
 * `%BOOST_DIR%` shall point to the boost directory.

-_IMPORTANT!_ Neither of them can contain a space in their search path.
+_IMPORTANT!_ Neither of them can contain spaces in their search path.

 Navigate to the `bwapi-data`-folder and fetch the project with `git clone https://github.com/Plankton555/Odin.git`.

-Open the project in VS and compile the project [RELEASE].
+Open the project in VS (`Odin/VisualStudio/Odin.sln`) and compile the project [RELEASE].
 Then copy the `bwapi.ini`-file from the base-folder in Odin to `bwapi-data` and modify it to [fit your needs](http://code.google.com/p/bwapi/wiki/MenuAutomation).
 Make extra sure that all file paths are correct.

 You should end up with the file structure below (some files/folders omitted).